Champion Power Equipment vs Sportsman

 Key Takeaways

-- Champion Power Equipment leads with an average overall score of 5.1 versus Sportsman's 4.1.
+- Champion Power Equipment wins the overall comparison with an average score of 5.1 versus Sportsman's 4.1.

-- In every top model matchup, Champion's entries outscore Sportsman's, with the widest gap in the inverter category (5.9 vs 3.3).
+- In all six top model matchups, Champion's entries outscore Sportsman's, with the largest gap in the inverter category (5.9 vs 3.3).

 Top Model Matchups